osHamad/calculate_pi/README.md

 # Calculate Pi
-A repository of implementations of algorithms for calculating Pi in Python.
+A repository for implementations of pi calculating algorithms and formulae in Python.